 - You pass the order info along to your dropshipper.

 - On receipt of the order, the dropshipper charges you a price for the product sold, usually wholesale plus a dropshipping fee.
 Then they package the goods and ship them directly to the customer.
+You do not need to store or package the goods yourself.

 Does that mean the dropshipping model is the right fit for you?
 The answer will vary depending on what your goals are and where your skills lie.
 To start, let’s take a look at the pros and cons of dropshipping.